Google

 Hotels

 You can find excellent hotels in Nice.
-Find and book Nice Hotels.
+Many of the main hotel sites will have listings for you in Nice.
+Find Nice Hotels.

 Hostels